drivendataorg/zamba/docs/docs/predict-tutorial.md

 If your videos contain species common to Europe, use the [`european` model](models.md#european).

-Add the model name to your command with `--model`.
+Add the model name to your command.
 The `time_distributed` model will be used if no model is specified.
 For example, if you want to use the `slowfast` model to classify the videos in `example_vids`:

 === "CLI"
     ```console